How to Trade Forex News: An Introduction

 The importance of prudent risk management cannot be overstated during volatile periods that follow a news release.

-The use of stops is highly recommended but in this case, traders may want to consider using guaranteed stops (where available) over normal stops, which aresusceptible to slippage.
+The use of stops is highly recommended but in this case, traders may want to consider using guaranteed stops (where available) over normal stops.
 Guaranteed stops do come with a fee so be sure to check this with your broker; however, this fee can oftentimes end up being insignificant in relation to the amount of slippage that can occur in such volatile periods.

 Additionally, traders should also look to reduce their normal trade size.
 Volatile markets can be a trader’s best friend but also have the potential to reduce account equity significantly if left unmanaged.
 Therefore, in addition to placing guaranteed stops, traders can look to reduce their trade sizes to manage the emotions of trading.